 Yet here we are 18 years later, blissful as ever.
 Not because we agree on everything, but because we agree to disagree.
 We respect each other’s right to choose.
 We’ve learned to negotiate and compromise on any and all differences.

 True love is accepting and respecting the people around you.
 Even if you don’t agree with their choices.
 True love is selflessly giving in to someone else’s desires for the sake of peace.
-True love is continuing to show patience and kindness even though your loved ones are not perfect.
+True love is continuing to show patience and kindness even though they’re not perfect.